The Edith M. Cornell Professor of Political Economy

-Neil Malhotra is Professor of Political Economy in the Graduate School of Business at Stanford University.
-He also holds a courtesy appointment in the Department of Political Science.
-He serves as the Louise and Claude N. Rosenbrg, Jr. Co-Director of the Center for Social Innovation at the Stanford GSB.
+Neil Malhotra is The Edith M. Cornell Professor of Political Economy at Stanford Graduate School of Business.
+He also holds a courtesy appointment in the Stanford University Department of Political Science.
+He serves as the Louise and Claude N. Rosenberg, Jr. Director of the Center for Social Innovation at Stanford GSB.

 He received his MA and PhD in political science from Stanford University, where he was the Melvin & Joan Lane Stanford Graduate Fellow.
 He received a BA in economics from Yale University.

 - PhD in Political Science, Stanford University, 2008

 - MA in Political Science, Stanford University, 2005

 - BA in Economics, summa cum laude, Phi Beta Kappa, Distinction in the Major, Yale University, 2002

 - At Stanford University since 2008

 Awards and Honors

 - Susan Ford Dorsey Faculty Fellow for 2020–21